 To find a list of sunscreens that contained benzene in Valisure’s study, visit Valisure’s website.

 Although people with darker skin are at a lower risk for skin cancer, they should still wear sunscreen to protect from sun damage, aging and hyperpigmentation.
-“In people of color, when they do develop melanoma, it’s usually detected later and with a worse prognosis,” says Dr. Rajpara.
+When people of color develop melanoma, it’s usually detected later and with a worse prognosis, so wearing sunscreen is crucial.

-“For anyone who has a history of multiple sunburns or blistering sunburns – that increases your risk of melanoma by 50%,” says Dr. Rajpara.
-“For anyone with a first-degree relative who has a family history of melanoma, we know that doubles your risk.
+People with a history of multiple sunburns or blistering sunburns have an increased risk of melanoma by 50%.
+Those with an immediate family member with a familial history of melanoma, your risk is doubled.
 And people with lots of moles – if you have more than 50 moles, you're at increased risk.
-So you should get checked out by a doctor.”
+Get checked out by your dermatologist regularly.

 Aerosol sunscreens are safe to use on human skin.
 However, they are easy to accidentally inhale, which can exacerbate allergies and asthma.
 They are also bad for the environment.
 For these reasons, doctors generally recommend lotion sunscreen over aerosol sprays.